hiimzackjones/hiimzackjones.github.io/_posts/2017-09-20-IP-Addresses-Subnets-And-Binary-Part-1.md

 ### 2. What does the subnet actually mean?
 Cool.
 Now let's do a thing that's going to make subnet masking super fricking easy.

-I repeat, **this is the part that everyone leaves out, and if we start with it, the rest would be easy.**
+I repeat, **this is the part that isn't always shown to noobs but makes you less noob in seconds if you get blessed enough to see it**
 Write the same thing, but put an extra space or 2 between where the subnet changes from 1s to 0s. *Like so friends.*

 ```